 As the premier trade association for broadcasters, NAB advances the interests of our members in federal government, industry and public affairs; improves the quality and profitability of broadcasting; encourages content and technology innovation; and spotlights the important and unique ways stations serve their communities.

-The Personnel department is now accepting resumes for the following positions.
+The Human Resources department is now accepting resumes for the following positions.
 The specific duties and job skill requirements are listed for each position.

 Submit your resume via fax to (202) 775-2983 or email firstname.lastname@example.org.